d-a-t/cs1302-hw06/README.md

 ### Checkpoint 1 Steps

 1. `LambdaFun.java` contains method signatures and documentation for three generic methods.
+We will implement and test these methods in the order that they appear in the Java program.
+Before getting to work on method implementation, create and checkout a branch called `method1` to perform the work related to this checkpoint.
+You can do this using the following command:

+    ```
+    $ git checkout -b method1
+    ```

+    **EXPLANATION:** When you create a branch, it is as if Git makes a copy of the current branch without the `cp` command!
+If you checkout the branch (like we just did), then stage and commit changes, then those commits do not affect the `main` branch.
+In this way, you can work on adding new features or fixing bugs until you are confident that they work.
+    Towards the end of this checkpoint, you will checkout the `main` branch, and it will appear as it did when you started the homework assignment.
+Then, you will merge changes from the `method1` branch into the currently checked out branch.
+You can do the same kind of thing in your projects:

+       i) branch to work on a new feature;
+       ii) stage and commit as you test that feature; then iii) once confident, checkout `main` and merge your branch commits into `main`.
+This way, your `main` branch is always in a good state.

+1. `LambdaFun.java` contains method signatures and documentation for three generic methods.
 We will implement and test these methods in the order that they appear in the Java program, starting with `printlnMatches`.
     The exact signature for this method is: